Starting a New Business

 Starting a new business is an exciting venture and the department congratulates you on your decision to become an entrepreneur or franchisee.

 The goal of the Arizona Department of Revenue (ADOR) is to help business owners maintain tax and licensing compliance.
-In fact, A Guide to Taxes for Arizona Businesses is designed to do just that.
-The guide describes the types of licenses and taxes applicable in the state and identifies other agencies that impose taxes and require licensing.
-This publication is part of a series that discusses in detail transaction privilege (click here for more information) and other tax issues administered by the state.
+A Guide to Taxes for Arizona Businesses is designed to do just that.
+It describes the types of licenses and taxes applicable in the state, and it identifies other agencies that impose taxes and/or require licensing.
+This publication is part of a series that discusses in detail transaction privilege, employer withholding tax and other tax matters administered by the state.

 Licensing and Taxes

-The basic types of licensing in Arizona include:
+The basic types of tax licensing in Arizona include:

 Please see our TPT licensing section for more information.

-- Regulatory (Professional/Special) Licensing/Permits – Special licenses, certification, permits, etc. may be required of certain businesses/professions.
-Business regulations vary by state, local and federal government and industry.
+- Regulatory (Professional/Special) Licensing/Permits – Special licenses, certification, permits, etc. may be required for certain businesses/professions.
+Business regulations vary by state, local and federal government, and by industry.

 Please note: A service business may or may not be subject to regulatory licensing, TPT and/or business licensing.
-Businesses can use the Arizona Commerce Authority (ACA) Small Business Services’ Checklist Program to research business compliance requirements that may impact a business.
-Business owners may also wish to consult an attorney for assistance.
-If they need accountant or attorney referrals, business owners can review the Finding Professional Partners in the ACA Small Business Services’ Checklist Program under “I am thinking about starting a business in Arizona.”
+Businesses may use the Arizona Commerce Authority (ACA) Small Business Services’ Checklist Program to research business compliance requirements that may impact; may also wish to consult an attorney for assistance.
+Businesses needing an accountant or attorney referral, may review the Finding Professional Partners in the ACA Small Business Services’ Checklist Program under “I am thinking about starting a business in Arizona.”

-- Local Business/Occupational License/Permit(s) – Each city in which a business operates may require licensing.
+- Local Business/Occupational License/Permit(s) – Each Arizona city or town in which a business operates may require licensing.
 For additional information, including contact information and links to download license applications, click here.

 Know Your Rights